-Section 1 Introduces the Security Target Lite and includes sections on terminology and references.

-Section 2 Contains the product description and describes the TOE as an aid to the understanding of its security requirements and addresses the product type, the intended usage and the general features of the TOE.

-- Section 3 Describes the TOE security environment. - Section 4 Describes the required security objectives. - Section 5 Describes the TOE security functional requirements and the security assurance requirements. - Section 6 Describes the TOE security functions. - Section 7 Describes the protection profile (PP) claims. - Appendix A Provides a glossary of terms and abbreviations used in this document.
+- 8 Section 1 introduces the Security Target Lite, and includes sections on terminology and references. - 9 Section 2 contains the product description and describes the TOE as an aid to the understanding of its security requirements and addresses the product type, the intended usage and the general features of the TOE. - Section 3 describes the TOE security environment. - Section 4 describes the required security objectives. - Section 5 describes the TOE security functional requirements and the security assurance requirements. - Section 6 describes the TOE security functions. - Section 7 describes the Protection Profile (PP) claims. - Appendix A provides a glossary of the terms and abbreviations.